Silol-Nanopore-COE/wf-renamefastq/README.md

    -profile <docker>
 ```

-### Demultiplexing
+### Demultiplexing FASTQ file

-The input can be a single FASTQ file or a directory containing a single FASTQ file.
+The input can be both a single FASTQ file and a directory containing FASTQ files.

 ```bash
 nextflow run wf-renamefastq \